-Audit Recommendation: The UARB should provide clear guidance to both DLIR and FAD in recording these FUA payments and other adjustments to resolve these reconciling issues.
+Audit Recommendation: The FAD and UARB should provide clear guidance to DLIR in clearing these FUA payments and other adjustments prior to the next fiscal year end.

 B&F Response: Concur.
 Both DLIR and FAD staff are recording the transactions correctly to their knowledge and do not understand the effects on the Trust Fund reconciliation.
 Requests for assistance and offers to discuss the issues have been sent to DAGS in an attempt to resolve these reconciling items.
-Audit Division's assistance in facilitating discussion and analysis of the entries will be appreciated.
-FAD would like to resolve these items and will continue to work with both agencies to do so.
+Our understanding is that UARB has been severely short-staffed this past year.
+Audit Division's assistance in facilitating discussion and analysis of the entries would be appreciated.
+FAD would like to resolve these items and will continue to work with both UARB and DLIR to do so.

-Thank you for the opportunity to review and respond to your detailed findings and recommendations from the Verification of Money and Securities in the State Treasury report for the fiscal year ended June 30, 2022.
+Thank you for the opportunity to review and respond to your detailed findings and recommendations from the Verification of Money and Securities in the State Treasury report for the fiscal year ended June 30, 2023.